tjosephcarroll/se-lab18/icm/lab0/InterSystems Cloud Manager - Environment Setup.md

 ```
 $ docker pull intersystems/icm:2018.2...
 ```
----

 2. **ICM Automates the Environment**
-The easiest way to get started with ICM is by using the /Samples/* in the container, as we saw in Lab0.
-However, there are a couple of issues that can be annoying and uncomfortable for some like (a) using vi inside the contianer and (b) loosing all your settings when exiting the container environment.
+The easiest way to get started with ICM is by using the /Samples/* as we saw in Lab0. we provide in the container.
+However, there are a couple of issues that could make their use a little uncomfortable (a) using vi inside the contianer and (b) loosing all your settings when exiting the cont
-Many issues with ICM, like with anything "cloud", revolve around the corollary security setup needed, the correct privileges of the account for using IaaS resources, latency & timeouts, etc. We must think of it as an hostile environment.
-Everything comes to us early in the cloud and retrofitting things is usually thougher.
-We do not control a cloud environment like we control and manage our latop.
-We are merely users of resources and we must adhere to the APIs at our disposal.
+Many issues with ICM, like with anything "cloud", revolve around the corollary security setup needed, the correct privileges with accounts for useing IaaS resources, latency & timeouts, etc. We must think of it as an hostile environment by its nature wrt securoty and one that must be prepared.
+Everything comes to us early in the cloud.
+We do not control a cloud environemtn like we control and manage our latop.
+We are merely users of resources and we must adhere to the API at our disposal.
 We have tried to make things simpler and welcome your feedback.
 ICM & ISC help us in several ways.
 Let's get started:
     1. **Credentials** for the IaaS providers
-        1. *AWS:* [link to corporate credentials explained](https://usconfluence.iscinternal.com/display/IAWS/AWS+Credentials+Utility+for+ICM+and+AWS+CLI); credentials are valid for 12 hours.
-There is a further link to select and here is the [direct link](https://awscredentials.intersystems.com)
+        1. *AWS:* [link to corporate credentials valid for 12 hours](https://usconfluence.iscinternal.com/display/IAWS/AWS+Credentials+Utility+for+ICM+and+AWS+CLI) see the instructions (there is a further link to select and here is the [direct link](https://awscredentials.intersystems.com)
             * input your ISC SSO crendentials
             * click the "Get AWS Credentials" button from the "AWS Data Platform" central section
             * save those credential in a file